 Veterinary Nutritionist Salary

 The Bureau of Labor Statistics (BLS) doesn't separate specific salary data for individual veterinary specialties, but board-certified specialists earn top salaries due to their extensive experience and qualifications.
-The median incomes for veterinarians in 2018 were:
+The incomes for veterinarians in 2018 were:

 - Median Annual Salary: $93,830 ($45.11/hour)